What is a switch?

 Furthermore, there are a few special types of switch ports with specific functionalities.
 A stack port is one used to connect other switches of the same model, brand, and switch software version.
 These are useful to increase the port capacity of a network as all the thus stacked switches will have a usable port number equal to the sum of the combined switches.
 PoE (Power over Ethernet) switch ports are capable of carrying data and power on a single port, saving physical space on the rear of switch hardware.

 All of these various ports can be regularly checked in network port monitoring, with their collected metrics of course differing according to the ports’ roles and network technology.
+Monitoring tools can also be configured to focus on only critical ports, which is an industry best practice for efficient switch management.

 What is switch monitoring?